-When we first arrived at Bumbogo, we were greeted with a traditional song and dance.
-It was a surreal feeling, being welcomed into this place of business in such a warm and welcoming fashion.
-The women who led the dance were dressed in beautiful traditional garments that ranged in color.
+Both times we've arrived at Bumbogo, we've been greeted with a traditional song and dance.
+It's a surreal feeling, being welcomed into this place of business in such a warm and welcoming fashion.
+The women who led the dance were dressed in beautiful traditional garments that ranged in colour.
 As an interesting fact, the majority of the workers at Bumbogo are women, and this mill, as well as the others that MTCo operates are trying to empower the female workforce in Rwanda!

 Emmanuel Rusatira one of the partners and founders of Bumbogo, was able to demonstrate how the mills purpose was to stimulate this local economy and was successful in doing so after this first season.
 This mill is situated for large volumes and just like other mills MTCo is operating, they're paying a premium per pound of cherry to the farmers they're working with.
 After a late start to this first season, 337 farmers supplied over 300 tonnes of cherry for processing.
 They believe they're capable of processing up to 450 tons of cherry using their 97 drying tables and no further investment in infrastructure.
 Those are great numbers and great goals for next season!
 That's a lot more coffee volume than Rosso needs!

 This first season, the team at Bumbogo decided to only process their coffees in a washed style.
 They're using a Pinhal Maquina coffee depulper to remove the cherry and after a 12 hour average fermentation time, they're using serpentine channels to sort the coffee parchment by density - similar to other stations we visited with MTCo.
 There are three permanent staff, lead by Eustache, the station manager, and 105 casual workers during the peak season.